Entrepreneur or company

 • the tax on corporate profit according to the rate of 15% (paid by legal entity)

-• tax on revenue from capital according to the rate of 15% (paid by a natural person – the owner of the capital when withdraw dividend).
+• tax on revenue from capital according to the rate of 15% (paid by a natural person who earns income from capital in accordance with the provisions of the Personal Income Tax Law).
 The dividend is not included in income for the taxation of annual personal income tax in accordance with Article 87 of the Law on Personal Income Tax.

 The entrepreneur who pays tax on agreed fixed income from self-employment, he/she is obliged to keep a business book on the accomplished turnover on the form KPO, and if he/she does not fulfill the legal requirements to be taxed in a lump sum she/he should keep her/his books on the single or system double-entry bookkeeping.